-A lot of people feel dizzy after deadlifting and the number 1 cause of this is forgetting to breathe correctly.
+A lot of people feel dizzy after deadlifting.
+The number one cause of this is forgetting to breathe correctly.

-Always keep your chest pushed out and your shoulders back, if you’re struggling to manage this then you are most likely lifting too heavy a weight or your posture is too bad for deadlifts to be a realistic exercise choice.
+Always keep your chest pushed out and your shoulders back.
+If you are struggling to manage this then you are most likely lifting too heavy a weight or your posture is too bad for deadlifts to be a realistic exercise choice.